 I hold a Masters degree in Counseling from Regis University (MA), and a Bachelors Degree in Women’s Studies and Film Studies from the University of Colorado at Boulder.
 I am a Licensed Professional Counselor (LPC) in the State of Colorado, a Nationally Certified Counselor (NCC), a Level II Certified Addictions Counseling (CAC II) in the state of Colorado, and a Level II Trained EMDR Practitioner (EMDR II).

-I am a 500 hour Registered Yoga Teacher (RYT 500) through the Yoga Alliance and have successfully completed over 600 hours of training through the Shambava School of Yoga.
+I am an Experienced 500 hour Registered Yoga Teacher (E-RYT 500) through the Yoga Alliance and have successfully completed over 600 hours of training through the Shambava School of Yoga.
 I am a certified Curvy Yoga teacher through Curvy Yoga.
 I am a Level II Certified Meditation Teacher, also through the Shambhava School of Yoga, and I am a long-time student in the Shambhava Yoga Tradition.